 - i.
-Everyone present on King's property will be encouraged to wear a non-medical mask in all indoor spaces.
+Everyone present on King's property will be encouraged to wear a 3-ply cloth or 3-ply disposable non-medical mask in all indoor spaces.
 Special care will be taken to encourage wearing masks when the risk of any and all infection increases sufficiently, such as in large gatherings, and during the winter months (flu season). - ii.
 The mandatory use of masks may be reinstated or extended for specific circumstances, upon recommendation of OH&S committee and approval of the President.
+As of October 5, 2021, the mandatory wearing of masks has been extended to December 31st, 2021.